 4. Cost runaway

 The agent loops: repeated tool calls with similar arguments, infinite retry logic, self-spawning subagents, circular reasoning chains.
-There is no wrong output in the traditional sense — the agent may never surface a result.
-The failure is financial and operational.
-Token consumption compounds silently until a budget alarm fires or the session times out [6].
+In November 2025, a market research pipeline running four LangChain agents entered an unintended infinite loop that ran for 11 days and cost $47,000 [11].
+Alerts fired.
+Nobody acted on them in time.
+Token consumption compounds silently until a budget alarm fires or the session times out.

 Signature: per-session token counts spike well above baseline.
 Tool call frequency is abnormally high.
 The same tool gets called multiple times with near-identical arguments.